 If the Administrative Defendant says that this information has been published somewhere, he had to provide it, it is an obligation, in accordance with Article 247 of the Code of Administrative Proceedings. […] The Administrative Defendant has not proven any of the circumstances which he referred to in his objections and debates.
 And on this basis the FSB’s refusal is completely illegal.
 This information should be provided.

 A very short remark.
 In the wordy speech of my colleague on the opposite side, one detail attracted my attention.
 It’s a fact that numerous archival materials were given to the Swedish side.
 I just want to remind you that my client is a Swiss citizen.
-And, by the way, as for your thesis that she is going to publish something in the European Union, I’ll remind you that Switzerland remains a neutral country.
-Always on that it stood.
+And, by the way, as for your thesis that she is going to publish something in the European Union, I’ll remind you that Switzerland remains a neutral country and always has been.

 After this the court left for the advisory room, and, after returning to the court room announced a decision to leave the ruling of the first instance court unchanged, and the appellate complaint, without satisfaction.